Nadine-Schmitt/bachelorThesis-nadischm/README.md

 wget "https://dumps.wikimedia.org/enwiki/20190201/enwiki-20190201-pages-articles-multistream.xml.bz2"
 ```

-## Extract wikipedia dump
+## Extract Wikipedia dump
-Downloading the whole wikipedia dump just gives a b2z file and the texts from the Wikipedia database dump has to be extracted and cleaned by the WikiExtractor.py, which is a [Python script](https://github.com/attardi/wikiextractor).
-The extraction is done with the [WikiExtractor for Wikimentions](https://github.com/samuelbroscheit/wikiextractor-wikimentions) from Samuel Broscheit, which is a modified version of the WikiExtractor with the additional option to extract the internal Wikipedia links from an article.
+Downloading the entire Wikipedia dump just gives a Bz2-file and the texts from the Wikipedia database dump has to be extracted and cleaned by the WikiExtractor.py, which is a [Python script](https://github.com/attardi/wikiextractor).
+The extraction is done with the [WikiExtractor for WikiMentions](https://github.com/samuelbroscheit/wikiextractor-wikimentions) from Samuel Broscheit, which is a modified version of the WikiExtractor with the additional option to extract the internal Wikipedia links from an article.
 To do so, the WikiExtractor.py is downloaded.
 Then following command
 ```markdown
 python ~/bin/WikiExtractor.py --json --filter_disambig_pages --processes 4 --collect_links /data/wikidump/enwiki-20190201-pages-articles-multistream.xml.bz2 -o /data/wikiExtracted
 ```
 is run in order that each articles dictionary contains an additional field ``internal_links``.
-Running the command for the [English wikipedia dump](https://dumps.wikimedia.org/enwiki/), 5669083 articles are extracted.
+Running the command for the [English Wikipedia dump](https://dumps.wikimedia.org/enwiki/), 5,669,083 articles are extracted.
 As result the /data/wikiExtracted directory has a size of 21GB and 213 subfolders (from AA to IE), which each has a size of 98MB and contains 100 files (from wiki_00 to wiki_99).

 ## Preprocessing